 Articles

-Australia’s three major test failures Posted over 10 years ago
+Australia’s three major test failures Posted about 11 years ago

 The problem for Argentina going into the match against Australia in Perth may be over confidence.
 The whole country thought they were going to beat the Wallabies in Argentina last year and this seemed to create a complacent attitude in the team.
 The Pumas have always played better when underdogs, driven by a degree of discomfort.
 They need an emotional edge to take into the game against the Wallabies this week, and it’d be a mistake to think it will just happen for them on the back of two strong performances against the Boks and All Blacks.